DivyaSharma0795/rust_aws_lambda_function/README.md

 ## Lambda Function
 The Lambda function takes in your name and returns the reverse of the name.
 For example if you enter `Hermione`, you will get back `enoimreH`.

+The output of the function will be - **"Hello, Hermione! the reverse of your name is enoimreH!"**

 ### Lambda Function on AWS
 ![Alt text](<./Images/Screenshot 2024-02-13 at 00-27-50 Name_Reversal - Lambda.png>)